calistad/Customer_Analysis/README.md

 [Click here for a detailed version](https://github.com/calistad/Customer_Analysis/blob/main/Customer_subscription.md)

-The company has launched a mobile app with a free and paid upgrade version.
-The upgraded version is provided for free for 24 hours to collect the customer’s behavior.
+The company has launched a free and paid upgrade version of a mobile app.
+The upgraded version is provided at no cost for 24 hours to collect the customer’s behavior.

-The main goal is to sell the premium version at a low advertisement cost to eliminate budget while enhancing subscriptions.
+The main goal is to sell the premium version at a low advertisement cost to eliminate the budget while enhancing subscriptions.

 ### Approach